karlsonschlyer/shelflife/README.md

         then run 'sudo snap install mysql-workbench-community'

 5. navigate to Documents folder
-6. Clone this repo
+6. Clone this repo. to be able to clone, you'll need to generate an SSH key and add it to your github account ssh-keygen -t ed25519 -C "your_email@example.com"

-7. run npm install
+8. run npm install
-8. in the server/ directory. create a file called .env and paste this in there
+9. in the server/ directory. create a file called .env and paste this in there
 PORT=5500
 DB_HOST=localhost
 DB_USER=root